cachix/docs.cachix.org/source/security.rst

 Secrets
 -------

+An :term:`access token` is used to authenticate the user with the Cachix HTTP API.

+Public caches can be read by anyone on the internet.
+An :term:`access token` is required to push to the cache.

+For private caches, both read or write access requires an :term:`access token`.

-:term:`signing key` is used to verify the pusher (write access) of the entries to the binary cache.
+A :term:`signing key` is used to verify the pusher of the entries to the binary cache.

-:term:`access token` is used to authenticate the user to the Cachix HTTP API.

-For public caches, :term:`signing key` is needed when pushing to Cachix.
-Otherwise all read access is public to everyone.

-For private caches, on top of the :term:`signing key`, all requests also need :term:`access token` configured.
+For managed caches (the default), the :term:`signing key` is created and managed by Cachix.
+Cachix will sign the store paths with this key once they're pushed to the cache.
+For self-signed caches, you create and manage your own :term:`signing key` locally.
+Signing happens on the machine pushing the store paths.

 Binary Caches
 -------------

 By using a binary cache, you are trusting that the binaries within were built by the user with write access.

-For that reason the github username of the owner of the binary cache is listed on the public page so that you can verify their social trust.
+For that reason, the GitHub username of the owner of the binary cache is listed on the public page so that you can verify their social trust.